jevandezande/pipenv-cookiecutter/README.md

 ## Recommendations
-Make a `cookiecutter.yml` file with your default settings.
+Make a `cookiecutter.yml` configuration file (see `template_config.yml`) with your default settings and use it with the flag `--config-file cookiecutter.yml`